Re: Peirce List • Tom Gollier

-I know we’ve discussed the various meanings of the word object that make sense in Peirce’s semiotics and pragmatism generally, so let me just link to a recent comment that turned up in my search for previous mentions.
+I know we’ve discussed the various meanings of the word object which make sense in Peirce’s semiotics and pragmatism generally, so let me just link to a recent comment I found in my search for previous mentions.

 I am constantly reminded of this favorite line from Peirce:

 🙞 C.S.
 Peirce (1861), “My Life, written for the Class-Book”, (CE 1, 3)

 The question of Objects, Objectives, and Objectivity is a persistent one.

 The Latin-rooted English object springs from deeper roots in the Greek pragma.
 It was a personal revelation to me on first looking into Liddell and Scott and reading all the meanings and ramifications of that vast pragmatic semantic complex.